polyeung/281_NOTE/note.md

 4. A partial solution is pruned if its cur_cost >= best_cost, if the cost of a partial solution is too big, then `drop this partial solution` eg. the length of a path or tour

+`lowerbound()`
+* Estimate of soluiton based upon
+* should be more optimistic so that no possible solution is left behind
+* cost so far, plus `Under` estimate of cost remaining

 General From
 ````C++
 Algorithm checknode(Node v,Best currBest){